Shawnee Mission School District teacher resigns for board | News - The Media HQ

 It was the first meeting after the Education Board approved a three-year contract following a controversial negotiation period.

-“There will be no enlightening questions,” Kauffman said.
+“There will be no enlightening questions,” Coffman said.
 “I don’t answer you anymore.”

 The contract includes a basic salary increase of 1 percent for 2019-20, 1.25 percent for 2020-2021 and 1.5 percent for 2021-2022.